-Casino Buenos Aires has undertaken to pay the special and supplementary fee subject to the following conditions, which are part to Annex I of the amendment: (i) that the percentage of the fee be fixed at 3.0% of the net result of the formula detailed therein; (ii) that the receipt of the fee under the amendment will extinguish claims by the City of Buenos Aires related to the payment of the municipal turnover tax and any other specific taxation on their gaming activities; and (iii) that Casino Buenos Aires reserve the right to cancel and automatically interrupt the payment of the special and supplementary cannon if the City of Buenos Aires intends to claim or attempts to tax with any other tax the operations relating to games of chance carried out in the riverboat casinos, or carry out actions that harm the gaming operations or put at risk their continuity.
+Casino Buenos Aires has undertaken to pay the special and supplementary fee subject to the following conditions, which are part to Annex I of the amendment: (i) that the percentage of the fee be fixed at 3.0% of the net result of the formula detailed therein; (ii) that the receipt of the fee under the amendment will extinguish claims by the City of Buenos Aires related to the payment of the municipal turnover tax and any other specific taxation on their gaming activities; and (iii) that Casino Buenos Aires reserve the right to cancel and automatically interrupt the payment of the special and supplementary cannon-if the City of Buenos Aires intends to claim or attempts to tax with any other tax the operations relating to games of chance carried out in the riverboat casinos, or carry out actions that harm the gaming operations or put at risk their continuity.

-On December 16, the amendment to the settlement agreement was challenged as unconstitutional by an individual citizen in a City of Buenos Aires court.
-In conjunction with his filing, the individual sought to enjoin the enforcement of the provisions of the amendment extinguishing the City's tax claims over Casino Buenos Aires as well as the provisions permitting the State Lottery of Argentina to rescind the settlement agreement in the event the City of Buenos Aires seeks to assert taxing authority over Casino Buenos Aires.
+On December 16, 2013, the amendment to the settlement agreement was challenged as unconstitutional by an individual citizen in a City of Buenos Aires court.
+In conjunction with his filing, the individual sought to enjoin the City from executing the provisions of the amendment extinguishing the City's tax claims over Casino Buenos Aires as well as the provisions permitting the State Lottery of Argentina to rescind the settlement agreement in the event the City of Buenos Aires seeks to assert taxing authority over Casino Buenos Aires.
 On December 19, 2013, the court granted the injunction and suspended the implementation of the amendment's provisions.
-The State Lottery of Argentina has appealed the decision but no hearing date has been set as of the date of this annual report.
-If the State Lottery of Argentina's appeal is unsuccessful, we will continue to operate as we have in the past under the settlement agreement and to legally contest efforts by the City of Buenos Aires to exert regulatory and taxing authority over our operations.
+The City of Buenos Aires appealed the injunction and on August 15, 2014, the Court of Appeals of the City of Buenos Aires revoked the decision and declared the proceedings null and void on procedural grounds, ruling that since the State Lottery of Argentina was not party to the proceedings its right of defence had been breached.
+The citizen subsequently filed an appeal ("Recurso de Inconstitucionalidad") which was rejected by the Court of Appeals of the City of Buenos Aires on October 20, 2014.
+As of the date of this annual report, the proceedings are before the Supreme Court of Argentina due to a jurisdictional controversy between the courts of the City of Buenos Aires and a federal court which had declared exclusive jurisdiction over any controversy relating to the settlement agreement.